Uranyl: Minerals

 These minerals are of little commercial value as most uranium is extracted from pitchblende.

 Uses

 Uranyl salts are used to stain samples for electron and electromagnetic microscopy studies of DNA.
-Some uranyl complexes have also emerged as visible-light catalysts for the selective fluorination of unactivated C-H bonds, which is of utility in organic synthesis, pharmaceutical, agricultural, and materials chemistry.
+Some uranyl complexes have also emerged as visible-light catalysts for the selective fluorination of unactivated C-H bonds, which is of utility in organic synthesis and pharmaceutical, agricultural, and materials chemistry.

 Health and environmental issues

 Uranyl salts are toxic and can cause severe chronic kidney disease and acute tubular necrosis.
 Target organs include the kidneys, liver, lungs and brain.
 Uranyl ion accumulation in tissues including gonocytes produces congenital disorders, and in white blood cells causes immune system damage.
 Uranyl compounds are also neurotoxins.
 Uranyl ion contamination has been found on and around depleted uranium targets.

 All uranium compounds are radioactive.
 However, uranium is usually in depleted form, except in the context of the nuclear industry.
 Depleted uranium consists mainly of ^{238}U which decays by alpha decay with a half-life of 4.468±(3)×10^9 years.
 Even if the uranium contained ^{235}U which decays with a similar half-life of about 7.038×10^8 years, both of them would still be regarded as weak alpha emitters and their radioactivity is only hazardous with direct contact or ingestion.